 Teatro Politeama in Lisbon, Theatre in Santa Maria Maior, Portugal.

-The building opened its doors on December 6, 1913, launching with an operetta performance that drew important figures of the era.
-During the 1920s, it transformed from a live performance venue into a cinema, reflecting how entertainment tastes were shifting across the city.
+The building opened on December 6, 1913, with an operetta performance that attracted a well-known audience from across the city.
+In the 1920s it was converted from a live performance space into a cinema, following a broader shift in how people in Lisbon chose to spend an evening out.

 The community of curious travelers